Bill

 AI Summary

-This bill alters the membership of the Maryland Health Care Commission, which is the state agency responsible for overseeing health care policy and planning.
-Specifically, it reduces the number of commission members who are independent of health care providers or insurance companies from nine to eight, and adds a representative of a hospital to the commission.
-Additionally, the bill changes the requirement for county residency, decreasing the number of commission members who must reside in counties with a population of 300,000 or more from five to four.
-These changes aim to adjust the composition of the commission to better reflect the healthcare landscape in Maryland.
+This bill alters the membership of the Maryland Health Care Commission, which is the state agency responsible for overseeing healthcare policy and regulation.
+Specifically, it reduces the number of commission members who are independent of health care providers or insurance companies from nine to eight, while adding a hospital administrator to the commission.
+Additionally, the bill decreases the number of commission members who must reside in different counties with a population of 300,000 or more from five to four.
+These changes aim to adjust the representation and expertise on the commission.

 Committee Categories